OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 range.setValues(someLargeValues);
 ```

-If `someLargeValues` is [larger than Excel for the web can handle](../testing/platform-limits.md#data-limits), the `setValues()` call fails.
+If `someLargeValues` is [larger than Excel on the web can handle](../testing/platform-limits.md#data-limits), the `setValues()` call fails.
 The script then also fails with a [runtime error](../testing/troubleshooting.md#runtime-errors).
 The `try...catch` statement lets your script recognize this condition, without immediately ending the script and showing the default error.

 One approach for giving the script user a better experience is to present them a custom error message.
 The following snippet shows a `try...catch` statement logging more error information to better help the reader.